 In my early 20’s during a routine GYN visit my doctor found a lump in my breast.
-Two other doctors arrived to examine it and the three of them were talking about it as if I wasn’t even there.
+She asked two other doctors to come in to examine it and the three of them were talking about it as if I wasn’t even there.
 My anxiety about potentially having something serious was mounting.

 I remember being totally terrified, actually.
 Eventually, after what seemed like hours, they decided that it was a fluid filled cyst, so of course I asked what might have caused that.
-My GYN then asked me if I had been drinking lots of caffeine recently – the answer was a huge yes I had been to stay up late studying for finals – and then it came out that caffeine increases the tendency of tissue to produce cysts.
+My GYN then asked me if I had been drinking lots of caffeine recently – the answer was a huge yes – I had been staying up late studying for finals – and then it came out that caffeine increases the tendency of breast tissue to produce cysts.

 Sometimes it seems like coffee is our national drug of choice.
 We’re too often overworked, under-rested, plus poorly fed, and so coffee has become the crutch many of us use just to get through another busy day.
 A lot of people feel like coffee must be good for them in one way or another, and with all of the extraordinary marketing by big brands and continuously reported contradictory research, of course you would.
 The truth however is that we’re addicted and we don’t know the biochemical effects of this substance on our hormones.

 Coffee is absolutely terrible when it comes to the female hormonal ecosystem and beyond this cyst formation situation there are 3 other reasons it’s not good for us ladies.